Kutti333/8AM-Devops-AUG/README.md

 # 8AM-Devops-AUG
 Repo for Devops training purpose

-This is from GIT
+This is from GIT , ADDED Tag

-For Tagging

-edited by user

-welcome to github